nabeelvalapra/RandomNotes/RandomNotesOnAsyncProcess.md

 # Random Notes on Async Process.

+# Multi-Threading
+- Each task that a process performs is a series of operations.
+The processing of these series of operations is called execution of a thread.
+A process can distribute tasks to multiple threads.
+(It creates threads by calling a function exposed by the OS.
+The OS creates, manages and schedules threads).
+- The operating system usually ends up creating a much larger number of threads than the number of cores on the computer.
+To be able to handle so many threads, each core has to serve multiple threads.
+The operating system assigns a thread to be executed on a core for some time, and then uses the same core for another thread.
+This process is called scheduling, and the duration for which a thread is assigned to a processor/core is called a time slice.
+When the time slice for a thread is over, it is pre-empted (taken off the processor) and put aside for scheduling.
+Whenever the thread gets another time slice for itself, it resumes from where it had been pre-empted in the last run.
+- Problem while writing a multi-threaded application.
+    -   The process might slow down due to lock (to avoid race condition)
+    -   The process might hang up.
+(Let us say there are two variables which are protected using different mutexes.
+Now suppose there are two threads operating on the variables.)
+    -   Other synchronization methods to avoid race conditions are Semaphores and Condition Variables and even more higher level of synchronisation techniques provided by languages and operating systems
+- Understanding SMP hardware architecture. https://techtake.info/2016/10/13/symmetric-multi-processing-multi-threading-and-synchronisation-explained/#hw_arch

 # Process
 - Each process provides the resources needed to execute a program.
 - A process has a virtual address space, executable code, a security context, a unique process identifier, environment variables, a priority class, minimum and maximum working set sizes, and **at least one thread of execution**.